 Simon is also a Raspberry Pi Certified Educator.
 They are graduates of continued professional development programme for teachers called Picademy.
 After two days training, attendees of the course are equipped with skills, knowledge and enthusiasm to have a positive impact on their community with the Raspberry Pi, perhaps by attending Raspberry Jams, running workshops or speaking at CAS hubs.
 They take an active role in the Raspberry Pi Education Forum & Google + community to help inspire others.
 They also create, test and share classroom experiences, lesson plans or entire schemes of work with each other and the wider community.

-Simon is a Code Club volunteer where he provides enjoyable after school clubs for primary age children for them to creatively engage with coding.
+Simon is a Code Club volunteer where he provides enjoyable after school clubs for children aged 9 to 13 allowingthem to creatively engage with coding.
 This is supported by; Nesta, The Cabinet Office, Google, Mozilla and The Nominet Trust, and is in partnership with ARM, Samsung UK, The Canary Wharf Group and Talk Talk.
 His previous code club has been awarded the accolade of Code Club Star Club and has recently been the volunteer at his local library running a public code club.
 The Raspberry Pi Foundation and Code Club recently announced a merger to continue their not for profit mission to bring computing to as many users as possible.
 As they share the same patron, HRH The Duke of York, it is a very good pairing.

 For the grown ups!
 Simon provides certified Computing CPD sessions for Primary Teachers on a volunteer basis.
 There are three modules; The Internet and The Web, Computational Thinking and Programming .
 This is via Code Club Teacher Training who are supported by Nesta, The Cabinet Office, Google, Mozilla and The Nominet Trust, and is in partnership with ARM, Samsung UK, The Canary Wharf Group and Talk Talk.